xcat2/xcat-core/docs/source/advanced/pdu/crpdu.rst

 Remote Power Control of PDU
 ---------------------------

-Use the rpower command to remotely power on and off of PDU.
+Use the rpower command to remotely power on and off PDU.

     * To check power stat of PDU: ::